scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

 wheel.
 This **a)** makes the build process reproducible and **b)** makes local developer installs match the standard install procedure.
-Also, **c)** the build requirements do not leak into the dev or install environments -- you do not need to have `wheel` installed in your dev environment, for example.
+Also, **c)** the build requirements do not leak into the dev or install environments -- you do not need to have `wheel` installed in your dev environment, for example - setuptools declares it needs it via PEP 517 (and only when building wheels!).
 It also **d)** allows complete specification of the environment that `setup.py` runs in, so you can add packages that can be imported in `setup.py`.
 You should *not* be using `setup_requires`; it does not work properly and is deprecated.